 New schools replacing mud schools

-For this fact-check we are indebted to our expert friends at Equal Education and this article on Thursday night.
-As EE pointed out, the claims about replacing mud-schools are a perennial feature of SONA and, while the programme to replace mud schools in the Eastern Cape is indeed achieving results (impressive-looking schools are being built), the president’s claim exaggerates the results so far.
+Education NGO Equal Education pointed out that claims about replacing mud-schools are a perennial feature of SONA and, while the programme to replace mud schools in the Eastern Cape is indeed achieving results (impressive-looking schools are being built), the president’s claim exaggerates the results so far.
 The original target was for 49 Eastern Cape schools to be handed over by March 2012.
 That is almost a year ago.
 To date, only two have been handed over, and while the DBE says another five are 100% complete, 14 are 90% complete and a further 11 are 75% complete, this makes a total of 32 at or somewhere approaching completion.
 Given this, it seems unlikely 40 will be finished by the end of this March.
 Hence, the best we can say is ‘not yet’ and that it seems unlikely to done when promised.

 Africa Check looked recently at claims about the improving Matric pass rate.
 As we said in our report, Grade 12 results are indeed improving, making what the president said true in the strict sense.
 The national pass rate in 2012 rose to 73.9%, up by more than 13 percentage points from the 60.6% who achieved a pass in 2009.
 Education experts point out, however, that this is misleading for a variety of reasons including the fact that some schools are weeding out students who they think will not pass Grade 12, before they take the exam, and others are pushing students to take subjects traditionally seen as easier in order to raise the school’s pass rate.
 The claim is thus true but misleading.